Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Introduction

 \section{Introduction}

-The simulation of physical and other statistical processes is typically performed in two steps: first we sample (pseudo)random numbers.
-In the second step an algorithm transforms these random numbers into simulated physical events.
+The simulation of physical and other statistical processes is typically performed in two steps: first, one samples (pseudo)random numbers; in the second step an algorithm transforms these random numbers into simulated physical events.
+Here, physical events are high energy particle collisions.
 This is known as the Monte Carlo (MC) method.
-Currently, a fundamental problem with these numerical simulations is their immense need for computational resources which restricts the corresponding scientific progress regarding its speed and budget.
-As an example, the full pipeline of the MC event generation in particle physics experiments including the detector response may take up to $10$ minutes per event ~\cite{Alwall:2011uj,Sjostrand:2014zea,deFavereau:2013fsa,Cacciari:2011ma, Herwig, Sherpa, CalcHEP, Whizard} and largely depends on non-optimal MC sampling algorithms such as VEGAS~\cite{vegas}.
+Currently, a fundamental problem with these numerical simulations is their immense need for computational resources.
+As such, the corresponding scientific progress is restricted due to the speed of and budget for simulation.
+As an example, the full pipeline of the MC event generation in particle physics experiments including the detector response may take up to $10$ minutes per event ~\cite{Alwall:2011uj,Sjostrand:2014zea,deFavereau:2013fsa, Herwig, Sherpa, CalcHEP, Whizard} and largely depends on non-optimal MC sampling algorithms such as VEGAS~\cite{vegas}.
 Accelerating the event generation pipeline with the help of machine learning can provide a significant speed up for signal studies allowing e.g. broader searches for signals of new physics.
 Another issue is the inability to exactly specify the properties of the events the simulation produces.
 Data analysis often requires the generation of events which are kinematically similar to events seen in the data.
 Current event generators typically accommodate this by generating a large number of events and then selecting the interesting ones with a low efficiency.
-All events that were not selected in that procedure are discarded.
+Events that were not selected in that procedure are often discarded.
 It is of interest to investigate ways in which the generation of such events can be avoided.\\